-A vast amount of the apricots that you see are treated with sulphur oxide, to make them look more presentable.
-Generally, the brighter, more vividly orange they are, the more sulphur oxide they’ve been treated with.
+A vast amount of the apricots that you see contain sulphur oxide, to make them look more presentable.
+Generally, the brighter, more vividly orange they are, the more sulphur oxide they contain.
 Some governments, like the European Union, put limits on how much you can sulphur dioxide it.

 I wouldn’t worry, because of all the great antioxidants that you’re ingesting anyway… ok maybe there is a bit to worry about.

-If you were to search the internet right now, you’d find a slew of information about how dried apricots are more nutritionally dense and more calorie dense.
+If you were to search online, you’d find how dried apricots are more nutritionally dense and more calorie dense.
 In general, they are.

 This is taking into account that you will be consuming more due to dried apricots obviously being much smaller.
 The fresh apricots obviously contain a lot more water in them, which will make you feel fuller.

-There are more nutrients in dried apricots like fibre, iron, and potassium, but there is also more sugar and calories because as I stated, you will be eating more.
+There are more nutrients in dried apricots like fibre, iron, and potassium, but there is also more sugar and calories.
 The sulphur, as I mentioned is for the purpose of aesthetics, also does kill some of the nutrients, especially thiamine.

 Drying your own apricots can be a more simple process than you would think.
 I was very happy with my dried apricots especially knowing that they weren’t loaded with sulphur.
 The hardest part is probably picking out good apricots.